stridecolossus/jove-blog/blog/part-4-models/swapchain-recreation.md

 ```

 ## Swapchain Builder

+The swapchain and its companion builder have several properties that are dependant on the rendering surface, for example:

+* The presentation mode must be selected from those supported by the hardware.

+* The number of swapchain images is constrained by the capabilities of the rendering surface.

+This leads to a couple of problems:

+1. Many of these properties are currently hard-coded in the demo applications.

+2. The logic to configure these properties is spread across the various classes making the code brittle to change and difficult to test.

+A new mechanism will be introduced to factor out the configuration logic, this will also tie in with recreation of the swapchain.

 The swapchain builder is simplified by removing the dependency on the surface and stripping out any selection logic: